 Also known as multi-channel marketing, cross-channel marketing allows you to sell products to customers where they feel most comfortable buying, and follow them with a unique and personalised experience across any other channel where they may be.

-eConsultancy asked marketers across South East Asia which marketing ideas were a high priority for them in 2019.
+eConsultancy asked marketers across South East Asia which marketing ideas were a high priority for them back in 2019.

 Here are the responses: